syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Overview.md

 ---
 layout: post
 title: Overview of Syncfusion NavigationDrawer control for Xamarin.Forms
-description: Overview and key features of NavigationDrawer control
+description: Overview and key features like pane positions, Animated transitions and changeable swipe sensitivity of NavigationDrawer control
 platform: Xamarin
 control: NavigationDrawer
 documentation: ug
 ---

-# Overview
+# Overview with Xamarin NavigationDrawer

 Essential NavigationDrawer for Xamarin.Forms is a simpler component to create navigation pane in application.
 It has a content area and a sliding pane that slides out from the edge of the page.
 The pane can be opened by swiping the edges of the screen or programmatically.